mdinata/micropython/README.md

 p.repeat(5)     # loop for 5 times at default delay time 0.5 second
 p.repeat(5,0.1) # loop for 5 times at custom delay time e.g. 0.1 second

+#pin toggle to turn on and off with the same function
+p.toggle()      # turn on
+p.toggle()      # turn off

 #use PWM
 p=GPIO(12,1)  # initiate pin 12 with PWM flag active with default frequency at 500 p.scale(50)   # change duty cycle in 1-100.
 0 = off, 1 = minimum, 100 = maximum
+p.fade_in()   # to increase the led brightness gradually.
+Default step=5, t=0.1.
+Change step and t for smoother effect. p.fade_out()  # to decrease the led brightness gradually.
+Default step=5, t=0.1.
+Change step and t for smoother effect.
 ```

 ### usensor.py